Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 Afternoon Session:

-The day will end with individual journal/sketchbook entry about the day’s discoveries and experiments.
+- Participants will write an individual journal/sketchbook entry about the day’s discoveries and experiments.
 Participants will be asked to review the journal entry from Cluster 2 looking for any similarities, overlaps in subject and ideas.
 Participants will then be asked to create a new entry based on their observations.

-Participants will be asked to research and select a contemporary artwork, film, book etc.. that exemplifies the Grotesque style and present it to the class on Day 4.
-Participants should prepare to discuss why their selection meets the criteria for Grotesque and why they chose the piece.
+Participants will be asked to research and select a contemporary artwork, film, book etc.. that exemplifies the grotesque and present it to the class on Day 4.
+Participants should prepare to discuss 3 brief points as to why their selection meets the criteria.

 Day 4